About Bibliographic Access

 The Bibliographic Access Unit provides record management and processing for the majority of materials acquired for the university collections.
-Monographs and non-book items are processed for Helm-Cravens Library, Educational Resources Center, Special Collections Library, Glasgow Regional Center Library, Owensboro Regional Center Library, and Elizabethtown/Radcliff/Ft.
-Knox Regional Center Library.
-Copy and original catalogers edit and create records for TOPCAT.
+Monographs and non-book items are processed for Helm-Cravens Library, Beulah Winchel Education Library and Special Collections Library.
+Copy and original catalogers edit and create records for the One-Search Library Catalog (formerly known as TOPCAT).
 Priority processing is provided for items for class reserve, immediate patron use and reference materials.
 Priority requests should be submitted to the Acquisitions/Collections Services Coordinator.

 - ALA/GODORT Toolbox for Processing and Cataloging Federal Government Documents

 - Arabic Cataloging Best Practice Documentation